myersem2/PHPCore/docs/_build/html/_sources/classes/request.rst.txt

       - `PHP Types of filters`_ - List of available filters and options.
       - `PHP Filter Variable`_ - Information on the operation of the ``filter_var()`` function.

-   :param string $key: The key of the body's data to retrieve.
+   :param string $key: The key of the cookie to retrieve.
    :param ?int $filter: The ID of the filter to apply.
    :param array|int $options: Associative array of options or bitwise disjunction of flags.
-   :returns: ``mixed`` The requested data item.
+   :returns: ``mixed`` The requested cookie or ``null` if it does not exist.

    .. code-block:: php
       :caption: Get data from HTTP cookie
       :linenos:
-      :emphasize-lines: 7,8
+      :emphasize-lines: 7,8-9

       <?php